The Doctor sighed and looked at the starfield stretched

 more.
 Dominique knew enough about the time when her ancestors were space

-colonists to know about things like escape velocity and g-forces.
-But
+colonists to know about things like escape velocity and g-forces, but

 the TARDIS seemed to have no trouble with such things.
 When she looked